 Working Paper 61: Saplings of hope: Addressing corruption that has an impact on the environment in line with UNCAC Resolution 8/12 and beyond

-Finally, it makes the case for a paradigm shift, moving from "corruption as it relates to crimes that have an impact on the environment" to "corruption that has an impact on the environment".
-The shift is necessary, because corruption can harm the environment without being linked to a crime that has an impact on the environment.
-Section 5 thus explores two interconnected issues which have a devastating impact on the environment: corruption linked to climate finance and renewable energy as well as corruption tied to the exploitation of critical minerals.
+Finally, the paper makes the case for a paradigm shift from “corruption as it relates to crimes that have an impact on the environment” to “corruption that has an impact on the environment”, recognising that corruption can harm the environment even where it is not linked to a crime that has an impact on the environment.
+In this context, Section 5 explores two interconnected issues with a devastating impact on the environment:

 About this Working Paper